Lutfor Hasan

-Lutfor Hasan is a Bangladeshi singer-songwriter, musician, and author.
+Lutfor Hasan (born 16 February 1979) is a Bangladeshi singer-songwriter, musician and author.
 He has released a total of seven full-length solo studio-albums till now.
 His first solo album named Ghuri Tumi Kar Akashe Uro was released in 2011.
 In his music career, he has sung more than 600 songs.
 He is also known for his collaborations with other singers.